emidombek/nomada-photo/docs/README.md

 Validation:

 - Passed the W3C HTML validator with one warning regarding aria-labels for a element in the .middle class however I will be leaving the aria labels as I believe they are essential for the UX of the site.
- -Passed the W3C CSS Validator/Jigsaw.
+- Passed the W3C CSS Validator/Jigsaw.
 18 warnings received, 17 in regards to CSS variables not being checked.
 1 in regards to the usage of the -ms-transform vendor extension.

 Responsiveness: